carlos-villarreal7/carlos-villarreal7/README.md

 # About Me!

-Business Administration professional with a background in **finance and marketing**, currently pursuing a **Master’s in Data Analytics in Canada**.
-Skilled in leveraging data to drive strategic decisions and bridge the gap between business and technology.
+Business Administration professional with a solid foundation in **finance and marketing**, currently pursuing a **Master’s in Data Analytics in Canada**.
+I specialize in transforming complex datasets into actionable insights that support strategic decision-making and create value for organizations.

+My unique strength lies in bridging the gap between **business strategy and data analytics**, combining the analytical mindset of a data professional with the strategic vision of a business leader.

 ##  Skills & Tools